byorgey/blog/posts/2025/06/10/comprog-hs-intro.md

 to choose among three sections to proceed to next.
 For each test case, we are asked how many distinct stories there are with good endings.

-More abstractly, wince we are guaranteed that there are no loops, the sections of the book form a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph), and we are asked to count the number of distinct paths in a DAG from a
+More abstractly, since we are guaranteed that there are no loops, the sections of the book form a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph), and we are asked to count the number of distinct paths in a DAG from a